samtay/tetris/README.md

 ![terminal-gif](./docs/img/play.gif)

 ## installation
 Installation on MacOS and Linux is outlined below.
-Windows support is questionable, but you can try to install from [source](#install-from-source) or via [dex](#install-via-dex).
+Windows support is questionable, but you can try to install from [source](#install-from-source).

 #### MacOS
 Installation on a Mac is simple with Homebrew: